8l/riscv-qemu/README.md

 riscv-qemu [![Build Status](https://travis-ci.org/riscv/riscv-qemu.svg?branch=master)](https://travis-ci.org/riscv/riscv-qemu)
 =========

+** This is a WIP upgrade to the new privileged spec.
+This does not work yet. **

 The riscv-softmmu target for full system emulation is currently supported.
 It supports booting [riscv-linux] \(currently requires building from the [qemu branch]\).
 A precompiled copy of the kernel is included in the